-Introduces the roles and responsibilities of EMT's and presents an overview of EMS system design and operating processes; the history and current state of EMS and medical oversight; medical-legal and ethical issues; therapeutic communication; life-span development; and general principles of documentation.
+Introduces the roles and responsibilities of PMs and presents an overview of EMS System design and operations; medical oversight; medical-legal and ethical issues; communication and documentation principles; lifespan development; and safety and wellness of EMS personnel including donning and doffing PPE.

-Content also includes cellular structure and physiology; general principles of pathophysiology causes and fundamental mechanisms of diseases; the body's defenses against disease; and the effects of hypoperfusion.
+Content also includes cellular structure and physiology; general principles of pathophysiology: causes and fundamental mechanisms of diseases; fluids and electrolytes; acid/base imbalances; the body's defenses against disease; and the effects of hypoperfusion.